akumore/java_console_Application/README.md

 * `mmode enable alfred_mueller`: enable the maintenance mode on the server, so nine does not get bugged
 * `git push <staging|production> <git ref>` push the code
-* `mmode enable alfred_mueller`: disable the maintenance mode on the server
+* `mmode disable alfred_mueller`: disable the maintenance mode on the server

-TODO

 # Environments